azukaar/blossom-js/README.md

 ## Web Components

-You can think of Blossom either of a way to bring React/Angular's infamous concept to native web component, or a React without virtual DOM.
+You can think of Blossom either of a way to bring modern web development to custom elements (or a React without virtual DOM).
-This position allow it to bring effortless components to play with.

 Here is an example of component written in Blossom.
 Sounds familiar doesn't it ?